bosborne/BioPythonUtils/README.md

 ### Configure Plugin.py with the BioPython location
 - Sublime Text comes with its own embedded Python 3 interpreter
 - This interpreter needs to know where BioPython is installed so ...
-- Enter the name of directory containing BioPython into BioPythonUtils/Plugin.py:
+- Enter the name of directory containing BioPython using Preferences:
-- Preferences -> Packages Settings -> BioPythonUtils -> BioPython Location - User
+- Preferences -> Packages Settings -> BioPythonUtils -> BioPython Settings - User
 - For example:

-sys.path.append('/usr/local/lib/python3.4/site-packages')
+"biopython_location": "/usr/local/lib/python3.4/site-packages"

 ### Commands

-- "Translate" translates the selected text, which can be Fasta or plain text.
+- "Translate" translates the selected text, which can be one or more entries in Fasta format or 1 entry of plain text.
 For example:
 ~~~~
 >2
 atgctatcaatcgcgattctgcttctgctaatagcagagggctcctctcaaaattacaca
 ggaaatcctgtgatatgcctggggcaccatgctgtgtccaatgggacaatggtgaaaacc
 >1
 atgctatcaatcacgattctgttcctgctcatagcagagggctcctctcagaattacaca
 gggaatcctgtgatatgcctgggacatcatgctgtatccaatgggacaatggtgaaaacc
 ~~~~
 or:
 ~~~~
 atgctatcaatcacgattctgttcctgctcatagcagagggctcctctcagaattacaca
 gggaatcctgtgatatgcctgggacatcatgctgtatccaatgggacaatggtgaaaacc
 ~~~~
-- "Genbank To Fasta" converts the selection (GenBank) to Fasta format
+- "Genbank To Fasta" converts the selected entries (GenBank) to Fasta format